Theodore van der Noot, 8th Marquess of Assche

-Theodore Charles Antoine van der Noot, 8th Marquess of Assche and 6th Count van der Noot (14 July 1818 – 13 August 1889) was a Belgian courtier and member of high society.
+Theodore Charles Antoine van der Noot, 8th Marquess of Assche and 6th Count van der Noot (14 July 1818 – 13 August 1889) was a Belgian courtier and aristocrat.

 Career

 During the Holland period the Marquess of Assche was Lord-Chamberlain to William III of the Netherlands.

 Family

-He was the eldest son of Maximilien Louis van der Noot, 7th Marquess of Assche and his second wife Adelaïde Countess d'Yve de Bavay (1792-1879).
+He was the eldest son of Maximilien Louis van der Noot, 7th Marquess of Assche and his second wife Adelaïde Countess d'Yve de Bavay (1792–1879).
 His sister Charlotte, countess van der Noot was married to Count de Lannoy, Lord Marshall to the Duke of Brabant.

-Theodore married in Brussels on 14 June 1856 to the Russian Catherine Bernardaki (1825-1905), she was the widow of Gotthard Alexander Konstantin von Benckendorff. they had 4 children.
+Theodore married in Brussels on 14 June 1856 to the Russian Catherine Bernardaki (1825–1905), she was the widow of Gotthard Alexander Konstantin von Benckendorff. they had 4 children.
 He was succeeded by Edouard Dimitri van der Noot, 9th Marquess of Assche.
 His granddaughter was Countess Elisabeth van der Noot d'Assche.